Software Requirements Analysis with Example

 Bill Payment Requirements

-Sometimes for some project you might not receive any requirements or documents to work with.
-But still there are other sources of requirements that you can consider for the requirement or information, so that you can base your software or test design on these requirements.
-So the other sources for requirement you can rely on are
+Sometimes for a project you might not receive any requirements or documents to work with.
+Even then, there are other sources of requirement information that you can rely on to base your software or test design.
+The other sources of requirements you can rely on are listed below.

 Other Sources of Requirements